This page is being edited and will be uploaded soon (October/November 2021).

 ii.
 Description and use:

-- Parallel loop flow structure
+• Double loop flow structure

 i.
 Flow structure:

-Equivalent to the double loop structure, but without the flow towards the biofilters being treated in CO2 stripper first. - Main flow to CO2 stripper, while a side flow goes through the biofilter, flow from biofilter goes back and mix with main flow before the CO2 stripper/biofilter.
+Characteristics: Equivalent to the double loop structure, but after the mechanical filtration / UV treatment the flow to the Biofilter is not treated in the CO2 stripper first.
+The main flow goes to the CO2 stripper and then back to the fish tank, while a side flow goes through the Biofilter and then goes back to mix with the main flow before the mechanical filtration / UV treatment.

 Fish tank – Mechanical filter – UV (potential partial flow) – parallel flow to Biofilter and CO2 stripper, normally with main flow directly to CO2 stripper.